allanlundhansen/chat-ontology-builder-backend/memory-bank/progress.md

 2. **LLM Reliability**: Ensuring consistent and accurate outputs from LLMs will be challenging
 3. **Graph Performance**: Neo4j query performance for complex operations needs optimization
 4. **Concept Formation**: Implementing reflective judgment for novel inputs will require sophisticated algorithms
+5. **Modality Migration**: The planned transition from property-based to judgment-based modality in Phase 2 introduces significant migration complexity.
+6. **Data Integrity Risk (Quality/Modality)**: Lack of database-level constraints for `quality`/`modality` values (due to AuraDB limitations) requires strict application-level validation; risk of inconsistent data if validation is bypassed.
-5. **Ethical Framework**: Translating Kantian ethics into computational constraints is conceptually challenging
+7. **Ethical Framework**: Translating Kantian ethics into computational constraints is conceptually challenging

 ## Next Milestones